kyma-project/kyma/docs/event-bus/docs/13-details-service-programming-model.md

 ## Event Metadata

-The Following HTTP Headers provide information about the Event Metadata.
+The following HTTP Headers provide information about the Event Metadata.

 |Header| Description|
 |------|--------|